Stahlwalker/reactUI/README.md

 This app includes webpack.

 This app uses yarn instead of npm.
-It also uses lodash.
+It also uses lodash and react-select.